tarantool/doc/doc/1.10/book/cartridge/cartridge_dev.rst

   *application* functions that make custom roles configurable.
 Implement them if some configuration data has to be stored cluster-wide.

-Next, get a grip on the :ref:`role's life cycle <cluster-role-lifecycle>` to implement the necessary functions.
+Next, get a grip on the :ref:`role's life cycle <cartridge-role-lifecycle>` to implement the necessary functions.

-.. _cluster-role-dependencies:
+.. _cartridge-role-dependencies:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Defining role dependencies